-Regardless of the temporary suspension provided during the Outbreak Period, by law, you must provide a 30-day grace period for COBRA payments from former employees and their dependents.
+By law, you must provide a 30-day grace period for COBRA payments from former employees and their dependents.
 You may provide a longer grace period if you choose.
 It is important to frequently check with the USDOL and IRS for notices regarding applicable COBRA notice periods.

-Assuming the Outbreak Period is over, at the end of the 30-day grace period, we recommend sending a letter to the last-known address of the COBRA participant reminding them that a premium payment is missing and that COBRA coverage will be terminated if not received shortly.
+At the end of the 30-day grace period, we recommend sending a letter to the last-known address of the COBRA participant reminding them that a premium payment is missing and that COBRA coverage will be terminated if not received shortly.
 The new COBRA rules require that you send a notice of termination to the last-known address of the participant if you terminate the coverage for nonpayment of premiums.